What is E-commerce Navigation? How it Helps to Get Potential Customers?

 Let’s have a look at them:

-Smashing magazine conducted a study uncovered the elements that turn a confusing maze into a delightful shopping experience.
+Smashing magazine conducted a study that uncovered the elements that turn a confusing maze into a delightful shopping experience.
 Let’s walk through how to build a high-converting ecommerce site that keeps bringing back customers on both mobile and desktop users.

 Construct a User-friendly Navigational Structure